juverse/Speech-Emotion-Recognition/README.md

 ## Critic
 The models were tested on a variety of languages, but many of the datasets are small and not representative of the broader linguistic diversity.
 This is especially true for Urdu, which is a relatively under-researched language in this context.
 Additionally, Urdu contains many English sequences, which may have influenced the performance of the models.
-In this paper, we compared three Western languages—German, English, and Italian—with Urdu.
-The original paper referred to these as "Western languages."
+In this paper, we compared three European languages — German, English, and Italian — with Urdu.
+The original paper referred to these as "Western languages", although there are many more European and non-European languages that are affiliated with the "Western" hemisphere.
 However, it is important to clarify a few points.
 Urdu is the national language of Pakistan and is spoken by millions of people.
 Therefore, it is not a "small language" in terms of the number of speakers.
 However, compared to languages like English, it has been less extensively researched in the field of computational linguistics.
 This lack of research and available datasets may have impacted the results of our study.
 Additionally, it is worth noting that Urdu often includes English sequences, which could have influenced model performance.
 Given these factors, our findings should be interpreted with caution, and further studies with more comprehensive and balanced datasets are necessary.
+Furthermore, all four languages are part of the historical indo-european language family.
+Although English and German are relatively closely related since both are western germanic languages, they are as far away from italic languages such as Italian as they are from indian languages such as Urdu.